-Bonus: Get the step-by-step social media strategy guide with pro tips on how to grow your social media presence with Hootsuite.
+Bonus: Get the step-by-step social media strategy guide with pro tips on how to grow your social media presence.

 11 ways to tackle a decline in organic reach on social media

 1. Create unique content for each platform

-We use the same kind of content strategy here at Hootsuite.
+We use that strategy here at Hootsuite.